Akatmks/vsquickview/README.md

 *Thanks to*

-* Setsugen no ao for helping with VapourSynth magics.
+* Setsugen no ao and Zewia for helping with VapourSynth magics.
 * witchymary and others for helping with the UX.

 ### Install vsquickview